- Location: Maine

 When driving on multi-lane highways you should also maintain a cushion with the vehicles on your sides.
 If you have another vehicle riding alongside of you either speed up or slow down in order to create space.

-Maine averages more than 700 vehicle/moose collisions per year.
+Maine averages many vehicle/moose collisions per year.
 Inattention and lack of understanding to the dangers that crossing moose present are cited as the two biggest causes.

 To reduce chances of colliding with one of these massive beasts be aware that moose are most active during dusk and early evening hours.
 Also, reduce your speed when the sun goes down.
 Because of their dark brown hides moose are difficult to detect at night.